singnet/dev-portal/docs/products/DecentralizedAIPlatform/CLI/Manual/Channel/index.md

-Amount of AGIX tokens to put in the new channel
+Amount of ASI (FET) tokens to put in the new channel

 `EXPIRATION`